High School Curriculum

 Interscholastic Athletics

 Sports practices and competitions are held outside of school hours before or after school daily.
 The majority of teams practice from 4pm–6pm with competitions in the afternoon and evenings.
 Students who complete one season from the following sports offered at St. Mary’s Academy will receive physical education credit.
-Sports marked with an asterisk are part of our co-op program with other schools but receive credit at St. Mary’s Academy.
-(0.5 credit; one season)
+Sports marked with an asterisk are done with teams at other schools but receive credit at St. Mary’s Academy.
+(0.5 credit; one season) Fall Sports:⠂Cross country⠂Field hockey⠂Softball*⠂Volleyball; Winter Sports:⠂Basketball⠂Dance⠂Swimming and Diving; Spring Sports:⠂Golf⠂Tennis⠂Soccer⠂Lacrosse⠂Track*

 Independent Study